-2018 marks the centenary of women’s suffrage in Austria.
-On November 12th 1918 women were granted the right to vote and to stand for election.
+On November 12th 1918 women in Austria were granted the right to vote and to stand for election.
 It was only with the adoption of voting rights for women that their exclusion from political decisions came to an end.
 In 1919 they were able to vote for the first time on equal terms with men.

 The adoption of women’s suffrage was also about redefining what was considered the "male-only" state and opening it up to the "female" gender.
 Constitutional democracies are founded on the principle of political participation by its citizens as a fundamental right.
 The most important means of doing so is the right to elect to Parliament and all other representative political institutions.